FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 ## Checked Exceptions

-Checked exceptions are situational errors that Java compiler _requires us to handle_.
+Checked exceptions are situational errors that Java _requires us to handle_.

 - They are recoverable errors that are not related to programming
-- They are exceptions that inherit from Exception (but not from RuntimeException)
+- They are exceptions that inherit from Exception
 - Throw them when we can reasonably expect the caller of our method to be able to recover.

 ```java